Roy Hamey: Minor league career

-GM in Pittsburgh and Philadelphia
+General Manager in Pittsburgh and Philadelphia

-At the close of the 1946 season, Hamey was rewarded with his first major league GM portfolio as front-office chief of the Pittsburgh Pirates, hired by the Pirates' new ownership group led by Frank E. McKinney.
+At the close of the 1946 season, Hamey was rewarded with his first major league general manager portfolio as front-office chief of the Pittsburgh Pirates, hired by the Pirates' new ownership group led by Frank E. McKinney.
 Hamey recruited Billy Meyer out of the Yankee minor league system as the Bucs' manager and acquired several players, such as pitchers Tiny Bonham and Bob Chesnes and future Hall of Famer Hank Greenberg, to surround slugging outfielder Ralph Kiner, who led (or co-led) the National League in home runs every year between 1946 and 1952.
 But the Pirates did not build a successful farm system and, apart from a first-division finish in 1948, the team was an also-ran.
 In December 1950, the Pirates replaced Hamey with ousted Brooklyn president Branch Rickey.

-Hamey then returned to the Yankees, where Weiss had finally been promoted to general manager in October 1947 after MacPhail's partners, Dan Topping and Del Webb, bought him out.
-(Thus, Hamey's career was materially affected by three Hall of Fame executives: Weiss, MacPhail and Rickey.)
+Hamey then returned to the Yankees, where Weiss had been promoted to general manager in October 1947 after MacPhail's partners, Dan Topping and Del Webb, bought him out.
 Hamey served as Weiss's top assistant from 1951 through mid-April 1954.

 On April 16 of that year, he joined the Philadelphia Phillies as general manager, effectively succeeding owner Robert R. M. Carpenter Jr., who was functioning as the team's GM-without-portfolio.
-For the next five years, Hamey guided the destiny of the Phillies with decidedly mixed results.
-The team could not repeat its 1950 "Whiz Kid" success, as key players aged.
+The team saw mixed results under Hamey’s leadership.
+The Phillies could not repeat their 1950 "Whiz Kid" success, as key players aged.
 Philadelphia did introduce talented young pitchers like National League Rookie of the Year Jack Sanford and All-Star Turk Farrell.
-However, Hamey traded away Sanford, a future 24-game winner, after the 1958 season; meanwhile, the fire-balling Farrell became more noted for his after-hours, off-field exploits than his pitching.
+However, Hamey traded away Sanford, a future 24-game winner, after the 1958 season.
+Meanwhile, Farrell became more noted for his rowdy behavior off of the field than his pitching.
 While the Phils hovered around the .500 level, Hamey did bring to the club its first African-American player, infielder John Irvin Kennedy, who played five games in 1957.
 In a National League increasingly dominated by black players, the Phillies were the last club to integrate and only two American League teams—the Detroit Tigers and Boston Red Sox—were more steadfast in hewing to the baseball color line.

 In 1958, however, the Phillies' fortunes began to decline precipitously.
-The club finished last in the National League, and Hamey paid with his job.
-He was replaced, in January 1959, by John Quinn, recruited from the Milwaukee Braves.
+The club finished last in the National League, and Hamey lost his job.
+He was replaced in January 1959, by John Quinn, recruited from the Milwaukee Braves.
 Hamey then rejoined Weiss and the Yankees as assistant general manager for the full seasons of 1959 and 1960.